angular/components/src/lib/core/ripple/ripple.md

 ### Ripple trigger

-As mentioned previously, by default ripples will fade in on interaction with the directive's host element.
+By default ripples will fade in on interaction with the directive's host element.

-In some situations, developers may want to show ripples on interaction with *another* element, but still want to have the ripples placed in another location.

-This can be done by specifying the `matRippleTrigger` option that expects a reference to a `HTMLElement`.
+In some situations, developers may want to show ripples on interaction with *some other* element, but still want to have the ripples placed in another location.
+This can be done by specifying the `matRippleTrigger` option that expects a reference to an `HTMLElement`.

 ```html
 <div>